respR

 library(respR) # load the package

-# 1. check data for errors, select cols 1 and 15:
+# 1. Check data for errors, selecting cols 1 and 15:

 urch <- inspect(urchins.rd, time = 1, oxygen = 15)

-# 2. automatically determine most linear segment:
+# 2. Automatically determine most linear regions:

 rate <- auto_rate(urch)

-# 3. convert
+# 3. Convert

 out <- convert_rate(rate,